 Step 8: Become Debt Free

-Becoming debt free allows you the freedom to buy what you need, when you need it.
+Becoming debt free is number 8 of the steps of emergency preparedness which allows you the freedom to buy what you need, when you need it.
 It is something our church has recommended, and many other financial advisers.
 We believe there are 2 big steps towards becoming debt free:

 - QUIT spending money you don’t have (Read about how to stop recreational shopping)